ewbarnard/twitter-friends-osint/docs/index.md

 There are a **lot** of Twitter threads out there, blog articles, background material, etc., related to these investigations.
 Wouldn't it be great to have a central **annotated** index of all these interconnected threads?
-Since GitHub does get indexed by Google, any resource we create becomes searchable via google.
+Since GitHub Pages do get indexed by Google, any resource we create becomes searchable via google.
 Thus it would be useful to have a *description* for each link or thread.

-Basically, every time someone shouts, "Hey FBI (or Mueller), you should see this," we can add an annotated link to that, to our repository.
+Basically, every time someone shouts, "Hey FBI (or Mueller), you should see this," we can add an annotated link to that, in our repository.
 Would you like to help out by contributing these annotated links?

 ## How To Contribute